-- Identify five milestones of medicine and medical education and their importance to health care. - Identify five milestones of the hospital system and their importance to health care. - Identify five milestones of public health and their importance to health care. - Identify five milestones of health insurance and their importance to health care. - Explain the difference between primary, secondary, and tertiary prevention. - Explain the concept of the iron triangle as it applies to health care.
+- Identify five milestones of medicine and medical education and their importance to health care. - Identify five milestones of the hospital system and their importance to health care. - Identify five milestones of public health and their importance to health care. - Identify five milestones of health insurance and its importance to health care. - Explain the difference between primary, secondary, and tertiary prevention. - Define and discuss the concept of the health navigator.